ntls-io/ntls-enclaves/utils/README.md

 - Source the Intel SGX SDK env, created by following instructions from [this repo].

-- Navigate to `app/`,
-  then open the Python environment by running `poetry shell`.
-  You will know this worked by seeing something similar to the following, after running each shell command:

-  > (utils-py3.11)

 # build

-- Do it so:
+- Navigate to the root of the project, and build it so:

   ```
+  cd ..
   make
   ```